maryamalsadat-tabatabaei/MERN-Landmarks-App/README.md

 - REACT_APP_GOOGLE_CLIENT_ID

 ## API Documentation
+The following API endpoints are available in this application:

+**Users** <br>
 `GET /api/users`: Get all the users.<br>
 `POST /api/users/resetPassword`: Set reset-token, reset-token-expiration, and mail the reset password link to the existing user.<br>
 `GET /api/users/resetPassword/:token`: Check the existing user by its token.<br>
 `POST /api/users/new-password`: Save a new password for the user and reset the reset-token and reset-token-expiration.<br>
+**Authentication** <br>
 `GET /auth/logout`: Logout the user.<br>
 `POST /auth/login`: Login user by passport-local-auth.<br>
 `POST /auth/signup`: Register user by name, email, password, and image.<br>
 `POST /auth/google`: Signin user Google-passport-OAuth.<br>
+**Places** <br>
 `POST /api/places/`: Create a place by title, description, and address.<br>
 `POST /api/places/:pid`: Get the place by its id. <br>
 `PATCH /api/places/:pid`: Update the place by its id. <br>

+For external API integrations, this application uses axios to interact with the Google Maps API for retrieving coordinates based on addresses.
+## Features

+- User authentication and authorization
+- User registration and login
+- Resetting passwords
+- Uploading and managing user images
+- Creating, updating, and deleting places
+- Displaying places on a map
+- Adding favorite landmarks to places

+**Technologies**

+- Express.js: Handles routing, requests, and responses for the server-side implementation.
+- React: Provides the client-side UI and handles interactions with the server.
+- MongoDB: Stores and retrieves data using a NoSQL database.
+- Node.js: Executes JavaScript code on the server-side.
+- Axios: Makes HTTP requests to external APIs, such as Google Maps API for location coordinates.
+- bcryptjs: Hashes and verifies user passwords.
+- body-parser: Parses the body of incoming requests.
+- redis: Caches responses for improved performance.
+- passport-local: Enables authentication with passwords and emails.
+- passport-google-oauth2: Implements Google authentication for user sign-in.
+- nodemailer-sendgrid-transport and nodemailer: Sends emails for password reset functionality.
+- multer: Handles file uploads, such as user profile images.
+- mongoose: Provides object data modeling (ODM) for MongoDB.
+- jsonwebtoken: Authorizes and authenticates users using JSON web tokens.
+- jest: Performs testing for the application.

 ## Project Background

 This project is based on Maximilian Schwarzmüller's tutorial on Udemy React, NodeJS, Express & MongoDB - The MERN Fullstack Guide.
 I have made modifications and added new features to extend the functionality of the original project and I built upon that foundation to extend the project's functionality and address specific requirements.
 However, the core concept and initial implementation were inspired by the course and the work of the original author.